franneck94/UdemyRust/Notes.md

 ### Constants

 Constants live for the entire lifetime of a program.
-More specifically, constants in Rust have no fixed address in memory.
-This is because they’re effectively inlined to each place that they’re used.
+Constants in Rust have no fixed address in memory, they’re effectively inlined to each place that they’re used.
-References to the same constant are not necessarily guaranteed to refer to the same memory address for this reason.

 ### Statics

 Rust provides a ‘global variable’ sort of facility in static items.
-They’re similar to constants, but static items aren’t inlined upon use.
-This means that there is only one instance for each value, and it’s at a fixed location in memory.
+There is only one instance for each value, and it’s at a fixed location in memory.

 ## String